moshix/3270BBS/README.md

 -------------

 -Make sure you have **sqlite3** installed.
 -And make sure you have a 3270 terminal to connect, obviously.
 Something like c3270 or x3270, or [Vista3270](https://www.tombrennansoftware.com/) is perfectly fine.
--Go compiler is **not** required.
+-A Go compiler is **not** required.
 The binary is static and doesn't require any library.

 Code Availability